Heifer International: "Passing the Gift"

+Heifer International's charitable model requires recipients of animals to "pass on the gift" by donating the first female offspring of their animal to another family in need.
+This practice is intended to create a self-sustaining chain of giving within communities.

+The organization structures its programs around principles it calls the "12 Cornerstones of Just and Sustainable Development."
+These include community participation in decision-making, shared responsibility, gender equity, environmental sustainability, and economic self-reliance.
+Projects are designed with an exit strategy to encourage long-term self-sufficiency rather than continued dependency on external aid.

 External audits

 Charity Navigator

 As of 2023, Charity Navigator scored Heifer International as a 4-star (out of four) charity with 98 points out of 100.
 Based on the income statement for financial year 2022, Charity Navigator showed Heifer's non-program expenses (for management and fundraising) as accounting for 25.8%, and program expenses for 74.3% of its total expenses.

 GiveWell

 GiveWell notes that while Heifer International is "commonly perceived as a way to 'give a cow to a poor family as a gift' ... this is in fact a donor illusion – donations support Heifer International's general 'agricultural assistance' activities."
 GiveWell delineates concerns about the efficacy of agricultural assistance programs in general, and, specifically, those that involve gifts of livestock, stating, in conclusion: "Neither Heifer's website nor its grant application have provided the kind of information needed to address these concerns."